jonnlai/woolly/README.md

 ### Admin Dashboard

-An admin user can access an admin dashboard that allows them to manage products and coupon codes as well as view orders and best selling products.
+An admin user can access an admin dashboard that allows them to manage products and coupon codes as well as view orders and best-selling products.

 ![Admin Dashboard](assets/readme-files/features/dashboard.png)

 ### Add, Edit and Delete Products

-An admin users have access to the full CRUD functionality and can add, edit and delete products.
+An admin users have access to full CRUD functionality and can add, edit and delete products.
 New products can be added through 'add product' link on the admin dashboard.
 Products can be edited and deleted via a link on the product detail page.
 Only admin users can access these pages, all other users receive an error message advising that only store owners can that page if they try to access it via a direct link for example.

 ![Error](assets/readme-files/features/products-error.png)